 How much honey will your bees need for winter?
 Good question.
 But before I answer, here’s a question for you: How much heating fuel will my household use this winter?

 Well, you say, that is complex.
 It depends on where you live, your local climate, and the size and geometry of your house.
 It depends on what type of furnace you have, how warm you like it, and how many people live there.
-It depends on how much insulation you have, and whether you have wind breaks, and what color it is.
+It depends on how much insulation you have, whether you have windbreaks, and what color it is.
 It depends on air leaks and ventilation and the materials it is made from.
 It depends on whether the seasons are early or late.
 And on and on.

 Your bee colony has different issues, of course, but just as many.
-The climate and weather, the amount of ventilation, the structure of the hive, the number of bees, the kind of bees, the number of warmish days and the number of abnormally cold ones are some obvious examples.
+The climate and weather, the amount of ventilation, the structure of the hive, the number of bees, the kind of bees, the number of warmish days, and the number of abnormally cold ones are some obvious examples.
 The fact is, you can’t predict exactly how much honey a colony will need, so it is better to estimate on the high side.

-Some general guidelines
+Some general guidelines for leaving honey

 In all but the warmest areas, I recommend that a beekeeper leave 80 to 90 pounds (36-41 kg).
 In nearly all cases, this will assure a good supply of natural food for your bees, and it will save you messing around with syrups and sugars and supplements.
 In short, it is good for them and good for you.